Signal

 Why it matters

-- Government-mandated AI safety testing could set new standards for responsible AI deployment.
+• Government-mandated AI safety testing could establish new standards for responsible AI deployment.

 LLM analysis